Dementia Care Strategies for Bathing

 - Provide for safety (shower chair, non-slip floors, hold onto rails, etc.)

 - Verify reasonable water temperature (if too hot or cold for you, it probably is for them as well)

-- Utilize the proper number of caregivers; bathing, as with other ADLs, might require more than one caregiver
+- Utilize the proper number of caregiver.
+Bathing, as with other ADLs, might need more than one caregiver

 - Slowly introduce him/ her into the water, if you are giving a tub bath